The Great Big British Quiz: Sci-Fi Quiz Zone

 The Sci-Fi Quiz Zone was a separate programme but still went under the name of The Great Big British Quiz, being referred to as TGBBQ's production.
 It was based in the same studio as The Great Big British Quiz but used different effects and games.
 The music was the same and there was still Jack the dog as the mascot.
-It was broadcast at different times, usually starting between 12.50am and 1.40am, and always ending at 4.00am, on the same channel as TGBBQ as well as the Sci-Fi Channel.
-It does not air on Saturday mornings.
-(Friday nights).
-Zeptolab also owns the right to the programme.
+It was broadcast at different times, usually starting between 12:50 am and 1:40 am, and always ending at 4:00 am, on the same channel as TGBBQ as well as the Sci-Fi Channel.